 Engineering Program (4-year)

 The 4-year Engineering Program results in a Bachelor of Science degree with a major in Engineering.
 In the first two years of the program, students will study a common engineering core curriculum and in the second two years they will add a concentration area of study.
-Mechanical Engineering is the only available concentration at this time.
 Students are required to complete a full year culminating design sequence during their senior year in addition to the Christ at the Core Capstone Course.

 The 4-year Engineering Program is not yet accredited by ABET but accreditation will be sought following the graduation of the first class in May 2026.
 If successful, the accreditation will then apply to that first class and all subsequent classes.